paulhig/synth-data/README.md

 # synth-data
-Collected code for NUIG masters
+Collected code and data for NUIG masters